zombieCraig/DartRPG/memory-bank/activeContext.md

 ### User Experience Enhancements
 - Added tooltips to all toolbar buttons
 - Implemented tab-completion for character and location references
-- Added visual feedback for autocompletion suggestions
+- Added visual feedback for autocompletion suggestions with greyed-out text
 - Improved error handling and validation in forms
 - Enhanced the overall journal writing experience with modern text editor features